handsomecode/smart-foosball-iot/README-firebase.md

 }</code></pre>

-Players avatars should be stored in Firebase storage directory *avatars/* and named in lowercase with jpg extension. (e.g. nick Player1 - avatar avatars/player1.jpg).
+Players avatars should be stored in Firebase storage directory *avatars/* and named in lowercase with a jpg extension. (e.g. nick Player1 - avatar avatars/player1.jpg).

-Games will be saved in node named *games* by android application.
+Games will be saved in the node named *games* by the android application.

 Data scheme:
 <pre><code>json